karolinajudzentyte/Women-in-STEM/content/_index.md

-EntSock is an open non-profit community at Heriot Watt based around entrepreneurship, technology, innovation, programming, and learning.
+The Heriot-Watt entrepreneurship society is an open non-profit community based around technology, innovation, programming, and learning.
 We want to build a space to meet like minded people and work together.

 We host courses and events to encourage rapid development of ideas, covering all